 Dachshunds are good indoor dogs, they are small dogs that do not require a lot of space. dachshunds are energetic dogs.
 So they will need to get some exercise daily.

 If your dachshund does not have a yard in which to run and play, you should take care of taking it out to exercise on the street or in the god park.
 The good news is that they don’t need a lot of physical activity to get tired.
 Taking your dachshund for a walk for half an hour a day will be enough.

 If you take your dachshund for a walk in the morning, he will be calm the rest of the day.

 Do dachshunds need a yard?

 Dachshunds don’t need to live in a house with a yard.
 Dachshunds are small dogs and quite adaptable to different living environments.
 Dachshunds can live in an apartment as well as in a house with a large yard.
 As long as they get enough daily exercise, they will be fine in any type of home.

 Although their size makes dachshunds appropriate to live in apartments, there are some things you have to consider before sharing your apartment with one.
 Dachshunds were bred as hunting dogs, so they have a lot of energy and require daily exercise.
 If these dogs don’t get enough exercise they can become overweight, which can lead to a lot of health problems.

 Dachshunds are very smart and lively, but they can also be incredibly stubborn and effective manipulators, so it can be a challenge to train them.
 If a dachshund is not properly trained, it will develop behavioral problems.
 Excessive barking is the most common of these problems.
-Dachshunds have a big dog bark, the deep and loud sound of their bark can become really annoying for you and your neighbors.
+Dachshunds have a big dog bark, and the deep and loud sound of their bark can become annoying for you and your neighbors.